story by Mabel Harper & Emrys Webb

 Caren found herself staring past his left shoulder, her gaze out of focus.
 “So…those two…Severin and L—Langit…were killed someplace more rural.”

 “Possibly.
 It’s still not a lot to go on, to be honest.
 But it narrows things down a little.
-I’ll follow up on it tonight, after we’re done with Meillassoux.”
+I’ll follow up on it this week.”

 Caren took a deep breath, suddenly cucumber-cool.
 Comfortably numb.
 “That was it?
 Nothing else?”